Devesh-DevCodes/Weather-App/README.md

 ## 🚀 Flow of the App
 1. **On Page Load**
-   - Detects user’s location via GPS.
+   - Detects user’s location via via Geolocation API (may use GPS, Wi-Fi, or IP depending on the device).
-   - Fetches weather data.
+   - Fetches and displays the current weather for the detected location.
    - Displays **Today’s Weather** by default (`showTodays()`).

 2. **On City Search**